San7o/Brenta-Engine/docs/DESIGN.md

 The actual rendering part deserves its own book.
-There are many rendering techniques available, the most popular ones are rasterization and ray tracing.
+There are many rendering techniques available, the most popular ones are rasterization which is common in realtime rendering, and ray tracing which is powerful but slower so it is used for offline rendering.
 Brenta uses rasterization, which means projecting each surface to the screen and calculating the color of each pixel by interpolating each one of them (parallelized on the GPU).

 This "projection" is achieved by multiplying together three matrices: the `model` or `world` matrix which translates a vertex to its